cult-of-coders/apollo/README.md

 # Optional but highly recommended (so you can import .gql/.graphql files)
 meteor add swydo:graphql

+# If you're looking into Server Side Rendering with React
+meteor npm i -S apollo-link-schema
 ```

 Let's setup a basic query and initialize our GraphQL server: